 - College policies specific to individual units

-- Some examples of material that would be considered inappropriate are
+- Some examples of material that would be considered

 - Commercial advertisements, endorsements, or logos except when used to recognize sponsorship, further the academic mission of the College, or promote a College business service offering